rclone/rclone/MANUAL.md

 Download urls content and copy it to destination without saving it in tmp storage.

+Setting --auto-filename flag will cause retrieving file name from url and using it in destination path.

 ```
 rclone copyurl https://example.com dest:path [flags]